RoadBytes/middleman/source/technical/2016-08-06-practicing-single-responsibility.html.markdown

 tags: practice, single responsibility, intermediate
 ---

-Since I've been applying for jobs, I came across a ToyRobot challenge and it's helping me dig a bit deeper with OOP Design.
+Since I've been applying for jobs, I came across a ToyRobot challenge, through [Ash Petit](https://www.linkedin.com/in/aspettit), and it's helping me dig a bit deeper with OOP Design.
 You can find details in the `README` of my [repo](https://github.com/RoadBytes/ToyRobot)

 So other people can benefit from my experience, I thought I'd present a case where you can take my `Robot` class and extract out a `Table` class.